aniass/sentiment-app/README.md

 # Sentiment analysis app

 ## General info
 The web app for sentiment analysis of clothes reviews.
-In this project we develop a REST API using the Python Flask framework and ML pretrained model.
+In this project I develop a REST API using the Python Flask framework and ML pretrained model.
 It is a simple method on implementing machine learning APIs.

 The project and code for this pretrained model is available [here](https://github.com/aniass/Sentiment-analysis-reviews).